dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ###### Increase Speed

 This spell increases the movement speed of the spell’s target(s).
 This includes movement and action speed.
-For every AP spent on the spell’s effect, movement will be increased by 1 zone, and add 1 boost to every PD roll through the duration of the spell.
+For every action point spent on the spell’s effect, movement will be increased by 1 zone, and add 1 boost to every physical defense roll through the duration of the spell.

 ###### Open Portal